amino/amino/README.md

 ### Method: `amino.publish(ev [, arg, arg...])`

-Publishes an event, with optional arguments.
+Publishes an event across the cluster, with an optional payload.

 - `ev`: Event name, can be any string.
-- `arg`: Any number of javascript objects.
+- `arg`: Argument(s) to pass to subscriber handlers.
 Note that since data must be serialized, custom javascript class instances will not survive intact.
 Native objects will attempt to be unserialized via [hydration](https://github.com/carlos8f/hydration).